HOT TOPICS! Questions From the Audience at the Professional Development Seminar

-The AUDIENCE asked the questions that they wanted answered!
+The AUDIENCE asked the questions that they wanted to be answered!
 The energy was immediate and electric!
-The questions on target for what artists and makers deal with every day.
+The questions are on target for what artists and makers deal with every day.

-Below are TWO SAMPLE QUESTIONS discussed on the podcast.
+Below are TWO SAMPLE QUESTIONS that came up during the PDS Lunch Discussion

 "What camera should I buy?
 There are so many, it is kind of confusing."